tasket/wyng-backup/README.md

 #### arch-check

 Intensive check of archive integrity, reading each session completely starting with the newest and working back to the oldest.
-This differs from `verify` which first bulids a complete index for the volume and then checks only/all data referenced in the index.
+This differs from `verify` which first builds a complete index for the volume and then checks only/all data referenced in the index.

 Using `--session=newest` provides a 'verify the last session' function (useful after an incremental